-The telephone–our oldest selling tool is still a good way to get the job done.
+0 If you’re clever about it, the telephone–our oldest selling tool–is is still a good way to get the job done.
 Tweet This The very first telephone call was a harbinger of things to come.
 Most everyone knows that Alexander Graham Bell invented the telephone, but you may not know that his first words on […]

 No matter how you earn a living, you are in the selling business.
 In fact, your ability to persuade is central to your success.